lalawue/rpc_core/README.md

 # Use other protocol

-you can define your own message serialization format, like apps.service_dns provide JSON and [Sproto](https://github.com/cloudwu/sproto) protocol service ports,
+you can define your own message serialization format, like apps.service_dns provide JSON and [Sproto](https://github.com/cloudwu/sproto) protocol service ports, defined in config/app_env.lua.

 # Thanks